WebFritzi/GUI64/README.md

 Joystick in Port #2 (right click with Commodore key + fire)

 # Binaries
-There are currently three options: the first is gui64.crt.
+There are currently two options: the first is gui64.crt (recommended).
 This is a cartridge image with which you can enjoy GUI64 right after switching on your computer.
-The second option is gui64.prg which works great with a Kung Fu Flash cartridge.
-The third option is gui64.d64.
+The second option is gui64.d64.
 Put in the disk and load GUI64 with 'LOAD"*",8,1'.

 # Code
 GUI64 was developed in 6502 assembly code (ACME syntax) with _C64 Studio_ which you can download here:<br>